avareniya/ubiquitous-succotash/README.md

 ## Goals
 * Understand github processes
 * Create several branches
-* Upload several files
+  * Add an initial frontpage for review
-* Perform merges
+  * Add a second frontpage for review
-* Other functionality as required!
+* Perform merge of first frontpage to main branch